Make-School-Courses/FEW-1.2-JavaScript-Foundations/Assignments/Assignment-1-Break-Out.md

 Make each row of bricks worth a different number of points.
 The first row is worth 10.
 The second row is worth 100 and the top row is worth 100 for each brick.

+**Custom Background** Write a function to draw the background for the game.
+Currently the `draw()` function clears the canvas on it's first line with:

+`ctx.clearRect(0, 0, canvas.width, canvas.height);`JS

+Add a function called `drawBackground()`.
+Call this on the first line of `draw()`.

+Try these challenges:

+- Fill the background with a color other than the default color.
+Do this by drawing a rectangle that starts at x 0, y 0 with a width and height that match your canvas.
+Do all of this in the `drawBackground()` function.